-Yes I’m sure I’ve been a good dog this year and so I’m certain to be on the “NICE” list.
+Yes, I’m sure I’ve been a good dog this year, and so I’m sure to be on the “NICE” list.
 Unlike that naughty dog Roxy who chewed Del’s socks, she’s really in the doghouse and doesn’t deserve any presents from Santa!

 A Christmas stocking filled with beef flavoured biscuits